A galette is one of those go-to desserts I can rustle up pretty quickly when I’m pressed for time.

 - Remove the dough from the refrigerator; if the dough is very firm, let it sit at room temperature until it’s pliable enough to roll, 10 to 15 minutes.
 On a floured surface, roll the dough into a round that’s about 13 to 14 inches in diameter.
 It’s alright if the edges are a little ragged.
 If you can’t get a roughly round shape, trim the dough so that it’s a rough circle and roll the trimmed scraps back into the dough.
 Transfer the rolled dough to the lined baking sheet.

 - Assembly: Scatter a handful of ground almonds (almond meal) over the rolled out dough (this will help soak up extra juices), before heaping the drained fruit into the centre.
 Using your fingertips, fold the edges of the dough over some of the fruit to create a rim about 2 inches wide.
 Work your way all around, pleating the dough as you go.
 Using a pastry brush, brush the dough evenly with the beaten egg.
 Sprinkle the 2 tablespoons of sugar over top of the dough.

 - Bake the galette until golden brown – about 50-55 minutes.
 If it starts to get too brown, place a piece of foil over top.

 - Transfer to a rack and let cool.
-The galette may be baked up to six hours ahead of serving.
 When cool enough to handle, use a large spatula to carefully transfer the galette to a serving plate or cutting board.
-Brush a little more ginger syrup over top of the fruit and sieve a little icing sugar (confectioner’s sugar) over top of the fruit and pastry, or drizzle with caramel sauce.
+Brush a little more ginger syrup over top of the fruit that’s showing and either sieve a little icing sugar (confectioner’s sugar) over top of the fruit and pastry, or drizzle with caramel sauce.

-- Slice it and serve it warm or at room temperature with whipped cream, ice-cream or Crème Anglaise.
+- Serve it warm or at room temperature with whipped cream or ice cream.